Use dig to Query Nameservers

 DNS propagation delay, in which some stragglers - most often mail servers - catch up on the change over a week or so.

-Some advanced techniques can be employed to reduce propagation delay but
+Some advanced techniques can be employed to reduce propagation delay but they are beyond the scope of this article.

-Which DNS server is responding to my queries?
+Which DNS Server is Responding to my Queries?

-We can see which DNS server is resolving the client's requests by
+We can see which DNS server is resolving the client's requests by issuing the dig

-server is listed on the "SERVER" line close to the end of the output.
+command with no arguments.
+The client's default DNS server is listed on the "SERVER" line close to the end of the output.

 dig

-Updated 10 months ago
+Updated 4 days ago